I welcome the Minister of State at the Department of Foreign Affairs and Trade, Deputy Cannon. I believe it is his first time in the new Chamber.

 There were young people, old people, families, workers and the unemployed.
 There was a vast range of people there but they had the right to gather in a public place.
 They had the right to have a view, and to express their view.
 They had the right to disagree and whatever about the constitutionality of the referendum - that is a matter for Spain and other authorities - nobody had a right to beat them, humiliate them and walk all over them.
 What is more disturbing is that the Union, our country and other member states of the European Union did little in response.

 I make a prediction.
 There will be European Parliament elections in 2019.
 Young people do not want to support or be part of a Europe that stands idly by and does nothing but, more importantly, whose leaders turns a blind eye to violence and humiliation and do not allow people peacefully assemble and talk about a new vision and a new way for their country or region.
 I certainly do not and I am in my 50s.
 That is what is at stake.
-For most people in Europe, it is not actually about the entire workings of Spain.
+For most people in Europe, it is not actually about the internal workings of Spain.
 It is about the great organisation called the European Union that was going to stand shoulder to shoulder with us in solidarity, that remembered the Europe of the past and that advocated for a new Europe of the future, but it has failed abysmally.
 What will happen is people will move off and vote for different extremes and that vacuum will be filled.

 I hope these matters will be resolved internally by agreement.
 It makes economic sense.
 It makes sense for many reasons.
 It is a matter for the Spanish people to stick together, to consolidate, to grow their economy, their country and their opportunities for what a great country it is.

 We have a road to travel too, and that is my criticism today.
 I understand the Spanish Senate is meeting on Friday and it will discuss this matter.
 I understand, even from today's news, that there is ongoing negotiation and dialogue for a resolution.
 As democrats, we have to welcome that.
 Hopefully, we will have a resolution to this dispute.
-Let us be clear that we, if we sit idly by, will lose people.
+Let us be clear that, if we sit idly by, we will lose people.
 The European ideal, the expectation that it would stand in solidarity with its people, is steadily being lost and it is something we need to wake up to.

 The Minister of State, Deputy Cannon, correctly stated that what happens in Catalonia in Spain matters to all of us.
 We know Spain well.
-Many of us and the people we represent have spent time living, working, studying or just on holiday in Spain, particularly in Barcelona, one of the great European city.
+Many of us and the people we represent have spent time living, working, studying or just on holiday in Spain, particularly in Barcelona, one of the great European cities.

 How true that is.
 I live in the west of Ireland and Knock is my local airport.
 There are five direct routes from Knock airport to Spain.
 I will fly from Knock Airport with my partner and child next Saturday to Malaga.
 Although Malaga is not in Catalonia, this shows how close the relationship is between Ireland and Spain.
-There is also a direct to Faro from Knock airport.
+There is also a direct route to Faro from Knock airport.

 The Minister of State said that Irish people travel to cities across Spain and it is the destination of some 1.8 million visits.
 We are very close to Spain.
 It is effectively our escape, for warming our bones, etc. Since the 1930s, Spain has been so close to us.
 We must not lose sight of the fact that Spain is an established democracy where citizens have full rights and are protected by the rule of law.